Natasha Chopra, Co-founder + Media Editor

 Natasha received her B.A. in Psychological Sciences from Ball State University in 2018.
 She is attending Herron School of Art + Design for an M.A. in Art Therapy, and hopes to become a licensed art therapist and mental health counselor upon graduation.
 Her work can be found in Genesis Magazine.
-Unfortunately, Natasha is not related to Priyanka Chopra, as far as she knows, but she is related to Amrish Puri, who played Mola Ram in Indiana Jones and the Temple of Doom.
-And that’s pretty cool.
-When she isn’t writing, Natasha is likely watching Buzzfeed Unsolved or scrolling through twitter.
+When she isn’t writing, Natasha is likely watching some random sitcom or scrolling through twitter.

 Matthew Scott Swain, Co-founder + Poetry Editor

 Matthew received his B.A. in Creative Writing and Literature from Ball State University in 2018.
 He is currently attending graduate school at Butler University, working toward an M.F.A. in Poetry.
-Upon graduation, Matthew wants to become a professor of creative writing, a world-renowned kazooist, and a level 20 barbarian in at least one D&D campaign.
-Actually, he doesn’t care which class he uses to get to level 20, he just wants to get there some day.
+Upon graduation, Matthew wants to become a professor of creative writing and a world-renowned kazooist.
 When Matthew isn’t writing, he’s either listening to a true crime podcast or talking about a true crime podcast.

 Paige N Price, Creative Nonfiction Editor